krakend/krakend-documentation/overview/krakend-vs-krakend-ce.md

 ## KrakenD Community Edition
 `KrakenD-CE` ([repo](https://github.com/devopsfaith/krakend-ce)) is a ready to use API gateway.
 This is our interpretation of what the community will need, just one answer of the thousands of combinations an API Gateway might need.
 The KrakenD-CE uses the KrakenD framework in its core and extends its functionality by adding in the final binary some of the several [middleware contributions](https://github.com/devopsfaith/krakend-contrib) we thought an API Gateway should have.

-KrakenD-CE adds to the KrakenD framework interesting functionality like logging, service discovery, developer tools, metrics, circuit breaker, rate limiting, oauth, security and other interesting stuff.
+KrakenD-CE adds to the KrakenD framework interesting functionality like logging, service discovery, developer tools, metrics, circuit breaker, rate limiting, OAuth, security and other interesting stuff.

-The good news, is that we always refer to both things as "KrakenD" :)
+The good news is that we always refer to both things as "KrakenD" :)

 ## KrakenD Enterprise
 There is no Enterprise software.
 KrakenD(-CE) is the same product for paying customers or the community.
-The KrakenD Enterprise subscription is a series of services in consultancy, development and support around KrakenD.
+The KrakenD Enterprise subscription is a series of services in consultancy, development, and support around KrakenD.